-For example, your financial controllers might set approval workflows around certain limits to help ensure that employees don’t spend a lot on car hire but consider the train instead.
-They might also encourage employees to take advantage of subscription tracking software for things like buying monthly train tickets, parking subscriptions, and so on.
+For example, your financial controllers might set approval workflows around certain limits to help ensure that employees don't spend a lot on car hire but consider the train instead.
+They might also encourage employees to use subscription tracking software to buy monthly train tickets, parking subscriptions, etc.

 Your financial controllers can also set up business travel policies in TravelPerk (which we integrate with) to clearly outline what is and isn't allowed for corporate travel within your company and seamlessly link it to our corporate cards and expenses.

-Getting visibility over CO2-impacting expenses is a big benefit too.
-By setting custom fields and categories within the tool to reflect different transportation for example, you can easily see fuel expenses, ticket costs, and more (and see what project they're related to).
+Getting visibility over CO2-impacting expenses is a significant benefit too.
+By setting custom fields and categories within the tool to reflect different transportation, you can easily see fuel expenses, ticket costs, and more (and see what project they're related to).

 Finally, the software allows budgets to be set up for sustainable initiatives.
 Payhawk can help allocate budgets to sustainable initiatives and CO2 reduction measures.

 Of course, Payhawk itself is also doing its bit.
-We're currently in the process of obtaining our B-Corp certification and working with Plan A to take control of our impact.
+We're obtaining our B-Corp certification and working with Plan A to take control of our impact.
 As our CEO Hristo Borisov says:

 "Plan A has given us immense support in streamlining our carbon accounting processes and reporting.
-They provided us with the tools to measure our company's emissions, assess our decarbonisation potential, and prepare for the regulatory shifts impacting our ever-increasing international footprint."
+They gave us the tools to measure our company's emissions, assess our decarbonization potential, and prepare for the regulatory shifts impacting our ever-increasing international footprint."

 Interested in taking control of your company spend and getting better visibility into expenses (including those with a carbon impact)?
 Book a demo today.